-How to Identify: The inner bark, or the area next to the tree's sapwood is grooved (engraved) by numerous designs.
+How to Identify: The area just beneath the bark is grooved (engraved) by numerous designs.
 From a larger central groove (tunnel) smaller tunnels run at right angles through the inner bark.
 Both adult beetles and grubs (worms) can be present at the same time in the tunnels or in the outer bark.
-Full grown grubs are 1/8 to 3/8 inch long, curve-bodied, legless, and whitish with a reddishbrown or black head.
-The adults are about 1/16 to $\frac{3}{8}$ inch long, and range in color from brown to reddish-brown to black.
+Full grown grubs are % to % inch long, curvebodied, legless, and whitish with a reddish-brown or black head.
+The adults are about $\frac{1}{16}$ to $\frac{3}{16}$ inch long, and range in color from brown to reddish-brown to black.
 Small round holes are usually present in the outer bark of infested trees.